rz295/IIB-Project/ProjectLogbook.md

 ### Wednesday - November 25th, 2020 - Rae + Phillip
-* Additional comments from Phillip regarding presentation draft: citations; talk to vaseileos about how to get Newton descriptions in in Verilog and then on FPGA and Marlann; adjust font size bigger; slide number added
+* Additional comments from Phillip regarding presentation draft: citations; talk to Vasilis about how to get Newton descriptions in in Verilog and then on FPGA and Marlann; adjust font size bigger; slide number added
 * Completed Michaelmas Project Presentation

 ### Thursday - December 3rd, 2020 - Rae + Phillip